-(1) Net proceeds to us from this offering have been translated for convenience only using the noon buying rate for Canadian dollars in New York City, as certified for customs purposes by the Federal Reserve Bank of New York on \$1.00=US\$
+(2) Net proceeds to us from this offering have been translated for convenience only using the noon buying rate for Canadian dollars in New York City, as certified for customs purposes by the Federal Reserve Bank of New York on May 29, 2015 of US\$1.00=\$1.2466.

-- (2) A US\$1.00 increase (decrease) in the assumed initial public offering price of US\$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, would increase (decrease) the pro forma as adjusted amount of each of cash and cash equivalents and total shareholders' equity by approximately \$, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us. - (3) Includes embedded derivative relating to the conversion of our Series A, A-1 and A-2 Preferred Shares.
+- (3) Pro forma as adjusted cash and cash equivalents does not reflect the impact of offering expenses paid prior to January 31, 2015. - (4) Does not give effect to April 2015 Refinancing. - (5) Includes embedded derivative relating to the conversion of our Series A, A-1 and A-2 Preferred Shares.
 For a description see "Management's Discussion and Analysis of Financial Condition and Results of Operations - Liquidity and Capital Resources - Conversion Feature of our Preferred Shares."